-Though solution designs and proposals are reviewed meticulously throughout the drafting process, some details will inevitably slip through the cracks.
+Though proposals are reviewed meticulously throughout the drafting process, some details will inevitably slip through the cracks.
 When a contract lacks detail in its terms, requirements can become unclear for all parties involved.
 This lack of clarity can not only burden the operations team with unreasonable expectations, but it also may cost time and effort to resolve.